gavingro/seatrades/README.md

 - [x] Penalize assigning campers from the same cabin to different seatrades (eg reward friends being placed together).
 - [x] Max cabin limits on a per-seatrade basis.
 Penalize OR constrain having too many campers of the same cabin assigned to the same seatrade.
 - [x] Assign each camper to a block-1 or block-2 fleet time.
 This should be done in an optimal manner, perhaps as a first pass with a separate optimizer.
+- [x] Introduce Genders to the cabins, and ensure each fleet is has roughly the same amount of girls and boys.

 ---